RmdanJr/Building-Microservices/README.md

 A standard decompositional technique is breaking down a codebase into multiple libraries.
 Libraries give you a way to share functionality between teams and services.

 But there are some drawbacks.
-You lose technology heterogeneity, the ease with scaling, your ability to deploy changes in isolation.
+You lose technology heterogeneity, the ease with scaling, and your ability to deploy changes in isolation.

 #### Modules